An aversion to food can be challenging to parent in the home. Find out about ARFID in children and whether you have a child with extreme picky eating.

 Unfortunately many families get stuck in unproductive, negative dynamics around food when they have an extremely picky eater.

-When Does a Child with Extremely Picky Eating Need More Help?
+Feeding Therapy: Does a Child with a Selective Eating Disorder Need More Help?

-If you’re a parent of a picky eater, there are certain red flags that may indicate more help is needed.
+If you’re a parent of an extremely picky eater, there are certain red flags that may indicate more help is needed.

 I generally tell my clients if picky eating isn’t getting better by the end of the fourth year, it’s time to look deeper and consider professional intervention.